BMW X4 review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

 The 2.0-litre diesel unit found in the xDrive20d is likely to be the most popular choice, and it performs very well in a variety of circumstances.
-Although it is not as quiet as the equivalent four-cylinder Audi engine, it still offers good refinement, and balances decent performance, with a 0-62mph time of 7.9 seconds, with impressive fuel consumption of 47.9mpg combined.
+Although it is not as quiet as the equivalent four-cylinder Audi engine, it still offers good refinement and balances decent performance with impressive fuel consumption.
+Officially it will do 0-62mph in 7.9 seconds and 47.9mpg combined.

 Moving up to the xDrive30d brings the additional performance of the six-cylinder 3.0-litre diesel unit, with the further benefit of it being significantly smoother than the four-cylinder diesel.
 It turns the X4 into a genuine performance car yet only results in a small penalty in terms of increased fuel consumption.
 The M40d model is quicker still, with the twin-turbocharged unit pushing the X4 from 0-62mph in only 4.9 seconds and delivering rapid response to the driver’s inputs.

 Next up is the 3.0-litre twin-turbocharged unit in the M40i model, which is also biased towards performance.
 Its six-cylinder configuration means the engine is smooth even at high revs and provides impressive acceleration.
-However, it's no faster from 0-62mph than the M40d model, and has higher fuel consumption.
+However, it's only a tenth of a second faster over 0-62mph than the M40d model, and has higher fuel consumption.